Wind Turbine Installation

 4. Adaption to Extension of Time

-Extensions of Time (EoT) are a natural part of delivering wind turbine projects as the forces of nature cannot be controlled and unforeseen thing happens such as breakdown or late delivery of components.
+Extensions of Time (EoT) are natural parts of delivering wind turbine projects as the forces of nature cannot be controlled and unforeseen thing happens such as breakdown or late delivery of components.

 Oftentimes, a delay does not delay all on-site activities and it may be possible to continue work elsewhere on-site – however, this represents a change of plan, and if this change is not incorporated into the plan, the plan is effectively redundant.